testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 ### Customer situation

 Woodgrove Bank, who provides payment processing services for commerce, is looking to design and implement a PoC of an innovative fraud detection solution.
 They know from experience and through contacts in the financial industry that there is a constant arms race between fraudsters and banks.
 Thanks to increasingly powerful and easily accessible technology, financial crime is on the rise.
 Payment processing companies, like Woodgrove Bank, and their merchant customers risk financial losses due to fraud.

 They also risk fines from failing to detect or even prevent criminal acts like money laundering or terror financing.
+Woodgrove forecasts reaching over USD \$10 Billion in assets over the upcoming fiscal year, placing them within the stricter regulatory purview of institutions classified by the US government as "big banks".
+This means that they will be subject to regulatory fines over and above the fraud loss, putting their business at greater risk.

-In addition, other forms of fraud are on the rise, like ATM fraud, card transaction fraud, payment fraud, and more.
-In the most basic terms, online fraud is committed when an unauthorized user impersonates another user by taking over their account, using malware, or hijacking internet sessions.
+While all forms of fraud are on the rise, like ATM fraud, card transaction fraud, payment fraud, Woodgrove Bank would like to focus on online fraud.
+In the most basic terms, online fraud is committed when an unauthorized user impersonates another user by taking over their account, using malware, or hijacking internet sessions and uses the impersonated credentials to make purchase transactions.
 When dealing with millions of transactions, it is both crucial and challenging to detect and monitor fraud in real-time across all transactions.
 Doing so helps prevent additional losses and detect widespread attacks.

-Another motive for rapidly prototyping a real-time fraud detection system is that Woodgrove forecasts reaching over USD \$10 Billion in assets over the upcoming fiscal year, placing them within the stricter regulatory purview of institutions classified by the US government as "big banks".
-This means that they will be subject to regulatory fines over and above the fraud loss, putting their business at greater risk.
-Their hope is that building a prototype will help them de-risk certain aspects of the solution they are unsure about, such as whether their streaming data can be processed rapidly enough for real-time detection.
-They also want to ensure that their historical data is sufficient for training a solid machine learning model and that they have a path forward to constantly retrain and redeploy the model for optimal performance.
-Finally, they would like to balance reducing false positives with increasing the detection of real fraud.
-The biggest issue with false positives is that it negatively impacts customer satisfaction.
-The customer's account could be suspended during investigation, including any pending transactions.

-With these challenges in mind, Woodgrove Bank wants to use AI to break the tradeoff between false positive and false negative errors.
-They hope a well-trained model will also reduce the chance of missing true positives, and do so in a way that is highly performant and globally available.
-Woodgrove's vision is to offer this capability in the form of new services to their merchant customers.
-As stated before, their customers are located around the world, and the right solutions for them would minimize any latencies experienced using their service by distributing as much of the solution as possible, as closely as possible, to the regions in which their customers use the service.
+Given this focus in online fraud, they want to provide new services to their merchant customers, helping them save costs by applying machine learning and advanced analytics to detect fraudulent transactions.
+Their customers are around the world, and the right solutions for them would minimize any latencies experienced using their service by distributing as much of the solution as possible, as closely as possible, to the regions in which their customers use the service.
+This is the solution for which they would like to implement a PoC.

-In addition to real-time fraud detection, Woodgrove Bank would like to periodically evaluate data, customer by customer, and offer a pre-scored data set to merchants on-demand that scores a customer's fraud likelihood based on their transaction history.
-This "trust list", as well as the real-time scoring model, needs to be made globally available and able to handle varying levels of consumer demand.
+In flagging fraudulent transactions, they know there are tradeoffs between being overly aggressive and mistakenly identifying innocuous transactions as fraudulent, and not being aggressive enough such that they miss transactions that represent real fraud.
+They would rather miss a fraudulent event in their automated system, than mistakenly identify innocuous transactions as fraudulent because the latter will frustrate both their merchant customer and the end customers and potentially lose their business.
+However, they want to balance this by doing as much as they can to detect fraud while minimizing the customer frustration.
+To address this, they believe the PoC will need to handle transactions at two "speeds".
+First, they want to screen transactions for fraud as they happen, only blocking a transaction if the system is very confident it is fraudulent.
+Second, they want to perform a more in depth, offline fraud sweep of transactions to identify any unblocked transactions and identify suspicious transactions.
+These are transactions which are potentially fraud, for which they will notify the merchant that they should perform additional verification with the end customer before completing the order.

+They have decades worth of historical transaction data (including transaction identified as fraudulent) that they believe would be helpful in the fraud detection PoC.
+This data is in tabular format and can be exported to CSV files if needed.

+The analysts at Woodgrove Bank are very interested in the recent notebook-driven approach to performing data science at data engineering tasks and would prefer a solution that features notebooks as the standard way to explore data, prepare data, model and define the logic for scheduled processing.

 ### Customer needs